Research

 Mission

-My work is designed to serve underrepresented communities and contribute to social justice outcomes.
+My work is designed to contribute to social justice outcomes for underserved communities.
 I understand that some individuals and groups have been over researched and had their time, labour and ideas appropriated and exploited by academic and research practices.
 I am working to avoid these practices.
 To listen, to adapt when needed and to use my time and resources positively and in service of communities that have been failed in the past.

 Connecting for common goals